(Women, Infants, and Children)

-WIC stands for Women, Infants and Children.
-It is the Special Supplemental Nutrition Program for Women, Infants, and Children funded by the United States Department of Agriculture.
+It is the Special Supplemental Nutrition Program that helps families stay healthy and is funded by the United States Department of Agriculture.

 Kenansville (main): 910-296-2130: Monday-Friday 8am-5pm